AnaBelenBarbero/detect-prompt-injection/README.md

 ## Components
-- `train.py`: Model training pipeline with dataset preparation and fine-tuning.
+- `train.py`: Model training pipeline with dataset preparation, fine-tuning and model export.
-- `predict.py`: FastAPI server implementation for real-time predictions.
+- `predict.py`: FastAPI server implementation for real-time predictions by loading and serving the trained model.
 - `utils.py`: Utility functions for model inference.
 - Notebooks:
   - `01_spanish_jailbreak_creation.ipynb`.
 Calls the OpenAI API to generate datasets for fine-tuning the model.